Azure-Samples/chat-with-your-data-solution-accelerator/README.md

-# Generative AI-Powered Chat Solution Accelerator
+# "Chat with your data" Accelerator

-Welcome to the Generative AI-Powered Chat Solution Accelerator repository!
+Welcome to the "Chat with your data" Solution Accelerator repository!

-The Generative AI-Powered Chat Solution Accelerator is a powerful tool that combines the capabilities of Azure Cognitive Search and GPT language model to create a conversational search experience.
+The "Chat with your data" Solution Accelerator is a powerful tool that combines the capabilities of Azure Cognitive Search and GPT language model to create a conversational search experience.
 The solution accelerator includes ChatGPT model and a search index generated from your data, which can be integrated into a web application to provide users with a natural language interface for search queries.

 This repository provides a template for setting up the solution accelerator, along with detailed instructions on how to use and customize it to fit your specific needs.